Signal reflections in electronic circuits

 What are "signal reflections", really?
 And do they matter in circuit design?

 In some of the earlier articles on this blog, I talked about two important and hard-to-grasp phenomena that interfere with the design of high-speed digital circuits.
-The first one are signal distortions contributed by PCB parasitics; the other is the peculiar nature of square waves that makes them far more unruly than sinusoidal waveforms.
+The first one are signal distortions contributed by PCB parasitics; the other is the apparent nature of square waves that makes them far more unruly than sinusoidal waveforms.

 Today, I’d like to tackle one of the boss fights of electronic circuit design: signal reflections.
 This peculiar phenomenon was first observed on long-distance transmission lines, and then kept cropping up in radio design.
 It manifested as echoes of previously-transmitted signals, seemingly “bouncing back” off impedance discontinuities.
 In plain language, it happened for example whenever you had a source with high current capacity driving a low-power load over a sufficiently long run of wire.
 More confusingly, the same issue occurred with wimpy sources driving power-hungry devices.

 In modern times, reflections are a recurring headache for ultra-high-speed digital electronics — and although they seldom interfere with hobby projects, they’re still worth learning about.
-Alas, most of the common-sense explanations you find online don’t make a whole lot of sense; for example, the optical analogy used by Wikipedia will leave you scratching your head.
+Alas, most of the common-sense explanations you find online don’t actually make a whole lot of sense; for example, the optical analogy used by Wikipedia will leave you scratching your head.
 So, let’s try another approach.

 The speed of electricity